-- a.
-Ongoing administrative, financial, and technical support of the proposed program the forecasted budgets going forward, include funding for the administrative, financial, and technical support of the new degree.
+a.
+Ongoing administrative, financial, and technical support of the proposed program b.
+Continuation of the program for a period of time sufficient to allow enrolled students to complete the program.

-The proposed degree is an integral part of the University's new Strategic Plan for FY 2025-2026 and forward.
-The institutional and departmental budgets for FY 2026-2027, as well as
+The proposed degree is an integral part of the University's Strategic Plan for FY 2025-2027 and forward.
+The institutional and departmental budgets for FY 2026-2027, as well as the forecasted budgets going forward, include funding for the administrative, financial, and technical support of the new degree.